dodaucy/auWin/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **auWin Version**
 The version of auWin.
-Can be found in the file details of the executable or behind `#AutoIt3Wrapper_Res_ProductVersion=` in the source code.
+Can be found in the file details of the executable, behind `#AutoIt3Wrapper_Res_ProductVersion=` in the source code or with version 1.1.0 or higher in the title.
 For example `1.0.0`.

 **Platform**
 Which operating system you use.
 For example `Windows 10 Home`.